TippyLion28/TeaChat/README.md

 # TeaChat
 A simple chatroom web app, written in NodeJS.

----
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+To run TeaChat, you will only need Node.js and npm installed in your environement.

 ### Node
 - #### Node installation on Windows